benvacha/mrkdwn/README.md

 <i><b>italic bold</b></i>
 <sup>superscript</sup>  <sub>subscript</sub>
 <u>underline</u>
+some_file_name
+put a * in the **
 ```

 ### Headers
-Headers are automatically given anchor links based on text content
+Headers are automatically given internal anchor links based on header text, or can be manually defined.
+Trailing `#` will not be translated.
 ##### mrkdwn
 ```
 Header 1